We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-• The sum of all the elements of nums does not exceed maxSum.
+• The sum of all elements does not exceed maxSum.

 Key Insights

-• A binary search approach can be utilized to efficiently determine the maximum possible value at the given index.
+• Use binary search to efficiently determine the maximum possible value at the specified index.

 Space and Time Complexity